szwrk/nfz-hospitalization-data/readme.md

 Used repository is not bad quality, but I saw small differences between files.
 I want to make some improvements, create DWH star schema, materialized view as fact table, dimensions etc...
 I will clean and process the data to visualize it with Apache Superset.

-### Project Objectives

-I created a complete process to:

-- Prepare the test environment and database
-- Automate the extract, transform, load (precisely ELT) data process
-- Create data mart, load data to facts&dimensions tables
-- Refresh Materialized Views, Gather schema stats
-- Create user reports views, analyze the data

-You can use my installer shell script.
-That site contains screenshots of any output results.

 ## Tech stack
 This repository showcases my Data Engineering project, highlighting my diverse data-related skills.